 The Bank owns a 2.22% interest in a limited partnership which provides private capital for small to mid-sized businesses used to finance later stage growth, strategic acquisitions, ownership transitions, and recapitalizations, or mezzanine capital.
-At December 31, 2021 and December 31, 2020, the total investment in this limited partnership was \$2,480,000, and \$2,322,000, respectively.
+At December 31, 2022 and December 31, 2021, the total investment in this limited partnership was \$2.8 million, and \$2.5 million, respectively.
 The investment is accounted for under the cost method.
-During the year ended December 31, 2021, \$303,000 in income related to the limited partnership was recognized and is reflected in other non-interest income on the Consolidated Statement of Income.
-No income was recognized for the year ended December 31, 2020.
-Remaining unfunded commitments as of December 31, 2021 and 2020 totaled \$1,879,000 and \$2,239,000, respectively.
+During the year ended December 31, 2022, \$566,000 in income related to the limited partnership was recognized and is reflected in other non-interest income on the Consolidated Statement of Income.
+During the year ended December 31, 2021, \$303,000 was recognized and reflected in non-interest income on the Consolidated Statement of Income.
+Remaining unfunded commitments as of December 31, 2022 and 2021 totaled \$1,200,000 and \$1,879,000, respectively.